How a Kremlin interview put India Today-Aaj Tak at the centre of global Putin coverage

 Russian state television then clipped parts of the conversation, including the “Either we liberate these territories by force of arms…” passage, and aired them domestically, with Reuters noting that the Donbas line was broadcast on Russian state TV and traced back to the India Today interview ahead of the Delhi trip.

-Taken together, the Kremlin transcript and state-TV clips ensured that for Russian audiences and foreign embassies reading official feeds, the India Today/Aaj Tak double-billing was visible as the channel through which Putin chose to address Indians and, indirectly, the wider Global South.
+Taken together, the Financial Times, Washington Post, Los Angeles Times, Guardian and Independent front pages and world pages, along with the wires, the Kremlin transcript and state-TV clips, ensured that for Western readers, Russian audiences and foreign embassies scanning official feeds, the India Today/Aaj Tak double-billing was visible as the channel through which Putin chose to address Indians and, indirectly, the wider Global South.

 Aaj Tak India Today The Guardian Anjana Om Kashyap Reuters